-If you purchase common stock in this offering, you will incur immediate and substantial dilution of \$11.66 per share, representing the difference between the assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our pro forma net tangible book value per share after giving effect to this offering, completion of the proposed concurrent private placement and the automatic conversion of all outstanding shares of our convertible preferred stock upon the closing of this offering.
-As of March 31, 2018, there were 6,224,533 shares subject to outstanding options with a weighted-average exercise price of \$1.39 per share.
+If you purchase common stock in this offering, you will incur immediate and substantial dilution of \$ per share, representing the difference between the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our pro forma net tangible book value per share after giving effect to this offering and the automatic conversion of all outstanding shares of our convertible preferred stock upon the closing of this offering.
+As of March 31, 2018, there were 7,780,676 shares subject to outstanding options with a weighted-average exercise price of \$1.11 per share.
 To the extent that these outstanding options are ultimately exercised or the underwriters exercise their option to purchase additional shares, you will incur further dilution.
 See the section titled "Dilution" for a further description of the dilution you will experience immediately after this offering.